 Although useful, all potentially toxic substances should be handled correctly and used for the correct purposes – and not assumed to be harmless.

-This link includes a chart that shows the progressive effects of alcohol as the dose is increased.
+This wikipedia article includes a chart that shows the progressive effects of alcohol as the dose is increased.